mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 Can we based on the above recommend one procedure to use in practice?
-Well, even though the simulation study is small, the exact `EnvStats::eqnpar` approach appears to yield below nominal coverage intervals, sometimes even substantially.
-On the other hand, `jmuOutlier_exact`, `asht_quantTest`, and `nyblom_exact` in all three four cases provided above nominal level coverage (i.e. the intervals are conservative in as much as they are too wide).
-Altogether, the results of the exact confidence interval method varied somewhat between the different R implementations.
-Part of the differences arise from handling the discreteness of the procedure as well as the edge cases.
-The basic bootstrap method is a simple approach, providing acceptable, but not optimal coverage.
+Well, even though the simulation study is small, the exact `EnvStats::eqnpar` approach appears to yield below nominal coverage intervals, sometimes even substantially, and hence is not to be recommended.
+On the other hand, `jmuOutlier_exact`, `asht_quantTest`, and `nyblom_exact` in all four cases provide above nominal level coverage, i.e. the intervals are conservative in as much as they are too wide.
+Also slightly disturbing is that the results of the exact confidence interval methods varied somewhat between the different R implementations.
+Part of the differences arise from handling the discreteness of the procedure as well as the edge cases differently.
+The basic percentile bootstrap method is a simple approach, providing acceptable, but not optimal coverage.
 In particular for very large $n$ or for a large number of replication in the simulation study, the method can be somewhat slow.
+Suggestions exist in the literature on how to improve the speed of coverage convergence by smoothing (see, e.g., @deangelis_etal1993), but such work is beyond the scope of this post.

 The @hettmansperger_sheather1986 and @nyblom1992 method, respectively,
-appears to provide **very good coverage** close to the nominal level.
-The method is fast to compute, available through the `quantileCI` R package and would be our recommendation to use in practice instead of the more conservative exact interval.
+provide very good coverage close to the nominal level.
+The method is fast to compute, available through the `quantileCI` R package and would be our recommendation to use in practice.

-Altogether, we summarise our findings in the following illustration on how to find 90% confidence intervals for the 80% quantile of the standard normal distribution based on a sample of size $n$=25.
+Altogether, we summarise our findings as follows **More confidence in confidence intervals for quantiles!** The following picture illustrating how to find 90% confidence intervals for the 80% quantile of the standard normal distribution based on the above sample of size $n$=25 says this in less than 1000 words.

 ![](http://staff.math.su.se/hoehle/blog/figure/source/2016-10-17-quantileCI/FIRSTPICTURE-1.png)